Kubernetes Installation#

 Configure Username and Password for Loki

-30. Choose the varlog option for Grafana Promtail and then select Ok.
+30. Select the varlog option for Grafana Promtail and then select Ok.

 31. Choose save config & deploy and then select Ok.

-At this point the deployment will start.
-Halfway through the deployment all nodes that are members of the K8s cluster will be rebooted, and the installer will wait up to 60 minutes for all nodes to come back online.
+The deployment will begin after this step.
+Halfway through the deployment all nodes that are members of the K8s cluster will reboot, and the installer will wait up to 60 minutes for all nodes to come back online.

 Choose save config & deploy